geohot/twitchslam/README.md

 * Stop using essential matrix for pose estimation once you have a track (done)
  * Add kinematic model (done)
  * Run g2o to only optimize the latest pose (done)
+* Add search by projection to refind old map points (done)
+ * Check if points are in the field of view of the camera (done)

 TODO
 -----

-* Add search by projection to refind old map points (done)
- * Check if points are in the field of view of the camera
 * Add optimizer for F
 * Improve init to not need REVERSE environment variable
 * Add multiscale feature extractor
 * Add linux libraries and OS check
+* Check accuracy with ground truth
+* Profile and speed up